caseyanderson/workshops/sum_wkshps_16/speaking_tech/speaking_tech.md

 ### Discussion

-If you wanted to design a robot capable of walking from point A to point B, what things would it need to be able to do
+If you wanted to design a robot capable of walking from point A to point B, what things would it need to be able to do?